Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Alex Verdugo At The Plate

-- Verdugo is hitting .270 with 31 doubles, four triples, nine home runs and 41 walks.
+- Verdugo has 32 doubles, four triples, nine home runs and 41 walks while batting .274.

-- He ranks 47th in batting average, 49th in on base percentage, and 85th in slugging among qualified hitters in baseball.
+- Among qualified hitters in baseball, he ranks 37th in batting average, 44th in on-base percentage, and 82nd in slugging.

-- Verdugo has reached base via a hit in 74 games this year (of 109 played), and had multiple hits in 32 of those games.
+- Verdugo has picked up a hit in 75 of 110 games this year, with multiple hits 33 times.

-- Looking at the 109 games he has played this season, he's went deep in nine of them (8.3%), and in 1.9% of his trips to the plate.
+- He has hit a long ball in nine games this season (8.2%), homering in 1.9% of his trips to the plate.

-- Verdugo has had at least one RBI in 29.4% of his games this year (32 of 109), with two or more RBI 11 times (10.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 32 games this year (29.1%), Verdugo has picked up an RBI, and in 11 of those games (10.0%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 52 games this year, with multiple runs 13 times.
+- In 53 of 110 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.